Hua-Zhou/aw-area51/README.md

 Read <https://code.visualstudio.com/docs/remote/ssh> for details.

+## Matlab

+- Matlab is installed only for user `huazhou` under UCLA individual license.
+The install location is `/mnt/AppRun/MATLAB` with a symbolic link created `/usr/local/bin/matlab`.

+- If you want to use Matlab on this machine, follow following steps.
+	- Follow the steps at <https://softwarecentral.ucla.edu/matlab-getmatlab> to sign up an account at UCLA MATLAB portal using your `ucla.edu` email.
+	- Run the installer `/mnt/AppRun/matlab_R2020a_glnxa64/install`.
+This installation program requires GUI.
+So you need to enable X11 forwarding for SSH.
+During installation, make sure to use your own UCLA Matlab account credential.

 ## KNITRO

 To use Knitro (nonlinear programming software) in Julia, issue following command to install `KNITRO.jl` package.